scGetStuff/top-js-todo/README.md

 ### other features maybe add

+-   rename todoList; some kind of inline in edit box would be nice; this became a real issue when i added the Default list for empty user
--   add the ability to create a user
+-   maybe add the ability to create a user
 -   track create/edit date for list and item
 -   allow for rearanging lists/items